mathwhiz1212/proxmox-notes/Hardware.md

 - If you have access to Ethernet for your home lab, use it.
 I didn't.

 - Managed Switch: https://www.amazon.com/NETGEAR-8-Port-Gigabit-Ethernet-Switch/dp/B0D9W9YNWD/
 - I started off with the 5-port version, but this one is way easier to use.
-It has "quality of life" features, loop prevention (not just detection like the 5-port) and link aggregation support.
+It has "quality of life" features and link aggregation support.

 - Ethernet cables capable of 1000mbps, Cat5e or newer.
 I used mostly Cat5e cables I already had access to.
 - Currenlty, you can get 5 shielded Cat 6a cables for ~$20-25: https://www.amazon.com/gp/product/B00HEM5IWC/